- Reference Number: HEY756/2026

 Are there any alternatives?

-How are Home Intravenous fluids given at home?
+How are home intravenous fluids given at home?

-The Hospital Nutrition Team normally uses tunnelled central venous catheters or a
+The Hospital Intestinal Failure Team normally uses tunnelled central venous catheters or a Peripherally Inserted Central Catheter (PICC) for home intravenous fluids.

 When can I go home?